JasonChen1/Todo-List/readme.txt

 Error handling:

+Service Side:

 GET: 		if fail to get the data from database there will be Error message 												showing in the console of the webpage.

 PUT: 		if fail to add item, ajax call failed it will output an error message 											"Error: fail to add new task: item".

 POST: 		if fail to move item, ajax call failed it will ouput an error message											"Error: fail to move task: item"

+DELETE: 	if fail to delete item, ajax call failed it will ouput an error message
+				"Error: fail to delete task: item"

+Client side:

+GET: 		if fail to get the data from database it will output an Error message 												"res.status(500).send('Error, fail to get item: '+nItem);".

+PUT: 		if fail to add item, ajax call failed it will output an error message 											"res.status(500).send('Error, fail to put item: '+nItem);".

+POST: 		if fail to move item, ajax call failed it will ouput an error message											"res.status(500).send('Error, fail to update item: '+nItem+'complete: '+completed);".

-DELETE: 	if fail to delete item, ajax call failed it will ouput an error message											"Error: fail to delete task: item"
+DELETE: 	if fail to delete item, ajax call failed it will ouput an error message
+			"res.status(500).send('Error, fail to delete id:'+itemID +'item: '+nItem+'complete: '+completed);".